Pathfinder 2e - The Swashbuckler Handbook

 To summarize: On its own, Lethal Finisher is pretty good.
-But Perfect Finisher is considerably better, especially with other options that support it. : This is a really tempting option, but it's a huge gamble.
+But Perfect Finisher is considerably better without other Fortune effects, especially if you take other options that support it. : This is a really tempting option, but it's a huge gamble.
 The damage is objectively good; 12d6 damage on top of your normal Strike damage is great (though it's only 6d6 more than you can expect from other Finishers).
 However, there are two failure points.
 First, you need to hit with your Strike (normal for any Finisher), and then the target gets a Fortitude Save which determines how much damage they take.

 - : The limitations on this are hard.
 This will work better if you're facing few or single enemies, but against crowds this is borderline useless.

 - : Finally a good way to handle being outnumbered!
-If you take this, definitely make sure that you also took Impossible Ripose and Felicitous Riposte so that you can respond to ranged attacks, reach attacks, and spell attacks.
-You might also take Parry and Riposte because it's so grat against single foes, but it's not crucial.
+If you take this, definitely make sure that you also took Impossible Riposte and Felicitous Riposte so that you can respond to ranged attacks, reach attacks, and spell attacks.
+You might also take Parry and Riposte because it's so great against single foes, but it's not crucial.